-Covenant is simple at the core … we exist to provide hope and love to children and youth that have suffered abuse and neglect.
+The Covenant Foster Youth Story is simple.
+We exist to provide hope and love to children and youth that have suffered abuse and neglect.
+We restore lives and transform generations!

 We envision a future where every foster child lives in emotional, physical, relational and spiritual wholeness thereby ending the cycle of abuse and neglect in our community